Skip to main content

 Frequently Asked Questions

-FARMERS&MERCHANTS BANK OF ND has a Bank Health Score of A (81/100).
+Farmers&Merchants Bank of Nd has a Bank Health Score of A (81/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 17.11%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FARMERS&MERCHANTS BANK OF ND holds $111M in total assets and $101M in total deposits.
-It is located in TOLNA, NORTH DAKOTA (FDIC Certificate #8640).
+Farmers&Merchants Bank of Nd holds $111M in total assets and $101M in total deposits.
+It is headquartered in Tolna, North Dakota (FDIC Certificate #8640).

-FARMERS&MERCHANTS BANK OF ND has a Tier 1 capital ratio of 17.11%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 2.34%, and the return on assets is 0.82%.
+Farmers&Merchants Bank of Nd has a Tier 1 capital ratio of 17.11%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.34%, and the return on assets is 0.82%.

 Yes.
-FARMERS&MERCHANTS BANK OF ND is FDIC-insured (Certificate #8640).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Farmers&Merchants Bank of Nd is FDIC-insured (Certificate #8640).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: